 Here’s how to build your very own scorecard to keep track of your job-searching progress:

 Create a blank version, using word-processing or spreadsheet software or even just a blank piece of paper.

 Write out your desired outcome, the measurable definition, and its time frame in the top row of the table.

-Write down everything you think you have to do in order to achieve that outcome.
+On another piece of paper, write down everything you think you have to do in order to achieve that outcome.

 Group related tasks and identify goals that require more than one task to accomplish.

-Goals that require more than one task are called milestones and are put in the far left column.
-Smaller tasks that can be finished without intermediary steps are put in the second to left column under Task.
+Goals that require more than one task are called milestones and are put in the far-left column.
+Smaller tasks that can be finished without intermediary steps are put in the second-to-left column under Task.

 Fill in the Actual column as you complete each step with how long it took you to complete.